-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2020 (in thousands of Azerbaijani Manats, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2021

 1 INTRODUCTION

 Organization and operations

 "TBC Kredit Non-Bank Credit Organization" Limited Liability Company (the "Company") was incorporated and domiciled in the Republic of Azerbaijan.
 The Company is a limited liability company and was set up in accordance with Azerbaijani regulations.